Pros: Vast soundstage with natural placement—doesn’t sound like an IEM, natural body, perfect timbre, speedy, micro-details-a-poppin

 In my UERR review, I did some comparisons against the CL1 and the Noble Encore.
 For this review, the CL1 has been omitted as it just wasn’t competitive, and new tracks used for comparing the headphones.
-For this comparison, I’ve picked out Why – Strawberries for bass and treble presentation and extension, San Francisco Symphony Orchestra performing Lou Harrison’s Concerto for Organ with Percussion Orchestra Allegro for loads of percussive complexity, Clark Terry – Silly Samba for the sweet binaural Jazz stage and good variety of instruments, and Led Zeppelin – D’yer Ma’ker—you know why.
+For this comparison, I’ve picked out Why – Strawberries for bass and treble presentation and extension, San Francisco Symphony Orchestra performing Lou Harrison’s Concerto for Organ with Percussion Orchestra Allegro for loads of percussive complexity, Clark Terry – Silly Samba for the sweet binaural Jazz stage and good variety of instruments, and Led Zeppelin – D’yer Ma’ker—you know why (hint: it’s chuggy and nice).
 Picking out more tracks for quick comparison is just too time consuming.

 The bass on Dy’er Ma’ker is taut and well-defined on the UERR and the Encore with a little bit more decay on the Encore giving a bit more natural presentation.
 The treble is more satisfying on the Encore with nicer sounding cymbals and hi-hat.
 Instrument separation is a bit better and the sound just has a more whole feel to it.
 The overall sound is a bit more natural on the Encore, but both of these do a fantastic job with D’yer Ma’ker.

 The mids on the Encore are airier than the UERR, which I found really helped on Silly Samba’s horns.
 Both the UERR and the Encore do an excellent job with the piano and chimes in the treble of Strawberries.
 There treble is a bit faster and more delicate on the Encore.
 Both have fantastic layering.
 Piano has a little more body on the UERR.